top of page

 Be of Service to Others

-Hamilton is the vice president of the board of directors at Congregational Retirement Homes, a non-profit that owns and oversees one-third of the Affordable Housing stock in Melrose.
+Ward Hamilton is the vice president of the board of directors at Congregational Retirement Homes, a non-profit that owns and oversees one-third of the affordable housing stock in Melrose.
 In 2020, he was elected to represent Melrose on the Northeast Metro Tech School Committee.
-In 2021, as the school embarked on its plan to build a new $317 million dollar high school, he was selected by his peers on the Committee to serve as its treasurer.
-He is also the treasurer of the Friends of Melrose Football, a position he has held for over a decade.
+In 2021, as the school embarked on its plan to build a new $320M school, he was selected by his peers on the committee to serve as its treasurer.
+He is also the treasurer of the Friends of Melrose Football, a position he has held since 2008.

-Ward’s motto is, 'Be of service to others.”
-Ward has a strong sense of civic responsibility and cares about what happens in Melrose."
-In the past, he has served on the Melrose Historical Commission, including two and a half years as its chair.
-In 2020, he was appointed to the Superintendent of Melrose Public Schools Screening Committee.
-He has also served on the Melrose High School Site Council and the Melrose Public Safety Building Committee and coached middle school football for several years.
+Ward’s motto is “Be of service to others.”
+He has a strong sense of civic responsibility, and his track record demonstrates that he cares about what happens in Melrose.
+In the past, he has served on the Melrose Historical Commission, including two and a half years as the chair and, in 2020, he was appointed to the Superintendent of Melrose Public Schools Screening Committee.
+Ward has also served on the Melrose High School Site Council, the Melrose Public Safety Building Committee, and he coached middle school football for several years.

-Ward believes good government is about good stewardship.
-The people of Melrose deserve to be represented by elected officials who will follow best practices in allocating and overseeing the City's resources.
-As some in the community vie to advance special interests and promote their own agendas, Ward remains laser-focused on being fiscally responsible, caring for our aging infrastructure, and delivering services to our residents.
+Ward Hamilton believes that good government is about good stewardship, and that the people of Melrose deserve to be represented by elected officials who will follow best practices in the allocation and oversight of the City's resources.
+As some of his colleagues have used their positions to advance special interests and promote self-serving agendas, Ward has remained laser-focused on being fiscally responsible, caring for our aging infrastructure, delivery of municipal services to our residents, and expanding affordable housing opportunities for seniors in Melrose.

 Screenshot 2023-06-09 at 7.40.19 AM.png